 Source: Eastern Shore of Virginia Groundwater Committee, Our Eastern Shore Groundwater - Part I: Where is the groundwater and how much is there?

-Native Americans had hunted on the ancient ridgetops for as much as 15,000 years before the formation of the Chesapeake Bay converted the high spots into islands.
+Native Americans hunted on the ancient ridgetops for as much as 15,000 years before the formation of the Chesapeake Bay converted the high spots into islands.
 The islands were uninhabited when the Spanish saw them in the 1500's and John Smith visited in 1608.
 Smith and his English explorers failed to find fresh water on the islands, so they were not attractive locations for the English immigrants.
 Colonists did not settle on Tangier Island for another century.

 The origin of the name "Tangier Islands" is not known.
 It was first associated with the complex of islands in 1682.
 Nine years earlier, "the Western Island" had been used instead of Tangier.
 A 1713 land grant refers to "Sandy Beach Island."
 Into the 1800's, references to Tangier could be describing multiple islands rather than the single island known today as Tangier Island.3

 Tangier Island was originally named Russels Isles by John Smith, after the physician traveling on his 1608 journey

 Source: Library of Congress, Virginia / discovered and discribed by Captayn John Smith

 After the 1644 uprising led by Opechancanough, the English seized him and other warriors in his paramount confederacy.
 Opechancanough was murdered by an English guard, but other prisoners were carried to Tangier Island and abandoned there.

 That was apparently the first time people were expected to do more than just visit briefly, since the land had been isolated by sea level rise.
 Perhaps the Native American prisoners found trees large enough to make canoes and escape to the Eastern Shore, but it is unlikely that any of the prisoners survived long on Tangier Island.
 The island was used as a natural concentration camp, one where prisoners defined by their ethnic identity were expected to die through starvation.4